-Funding for ESDW events is provided by CECAM and are the CECAM contribution to the E-CAM project.
-Every ESDW event must follow the normal CECAM procedures and guidelines for submitting a workshop proposal.
+Every ESDW that is part of the CECAM flagship programme must follow the normal CECAM procedures and guidelines for submitting a workshop proposal.
 Therefore, E-CAM is not directly responsible for the scientific evaluation of ESDW proposals but can only shape the scientific content of proposals based on the guideline parameters mentioned in Section 3.
 ESDW proposals submitted to CECAM must, in addition to these guideline parameters, ensure that they align themselves with the stated goals of CECAM flagship program in each calendar year.
 For this reason, we do not discuss scientific content here but focus instead on the technical training components present in ESDW events.
 Coherence between the E-CAM and CECAM requirements is ensured by the E-CAM's Technical Manager, who is also the Director of CECAM.